falsam/LockResizeGadget/README.md

 ###LockResizeGadget

-Un outil developpé avec **PureBasic** pour redimentionner automatiquement les éléments d'un formulaire.
+Un outil developpé avec **PureBasic** pour redimensionner automatiquement les éléments d'un formulaire.

 A tool developed with **PureBasic** to automatically resize the elements of a form.